Open-Network-Insight/oni-ml/README.md

 It is a csv file in which network events annotated with estimated probabilities and sorted in ascending order.

-A successful run of oni-ml will also create and populate a directory at `LPATH/<source>/YYYYMMDD` where `<source>` is one of flow, dns or proxy, and
+A successful run of spot-ml will also create and populate a directory at `LPATH/<source>/YYYYMMDD` where `<source>` is one of flow, dns or proxy, and
 `YYYYMMDD` is the date argument provided to `ml_ops.sh` This directory will contain the following files generated during the LDA procedure used for topic-modelling: